 - Shared responsibility

-When the PB Unit closed in April 2012 its work was picked up by PB Partners and the newly formed PB Network.
+The PB Unit was a project of the national charity Church Action on Poverty, which ran from 2000 to 2012.
+The project aimed to support the public sector and community groups in developing new Participatory Budgeting processes in the UK.
+When the PB Unit closed in April 2012 its work was picked up by a newly formed voluntary PB Network.
 The PB Network held its inaugural meeting in Bradford in September 2012.
-Terms of reference for the network were produced by its small volunteer steering group in December 2012, and agreed at the second meeting of the PB network held in January 2013 in London.
+The initial Terms of reference for a network to promote PB in the UK were produced by its original volunteer steering group in December 2012, and later agreed at a second meeting held in January 2013 in London.